AAP127/ECE196_team10/milestones_progress.md

 #### Week 5:
-- We created our webfront which we can later add our parking availability metrics to for users.
-We also got the HC-SR04 ultrasonic sensors to communicate with the computer via serial monitor in Arduino IDE.
+- We created our <strong>webfront</strong> which we can later add our parking availability metrics to for users.
+We also got the HC-SR04 ultrasonic sensors to communicate with the computer via <strong>serial monitor</strong> in Arduino IDE.
 Images of both can bee seen below.
 - Challenges:
-  - We realized the HC-SR04 sensors, despite advertising the ability to work with 3.3V input voltage, were unreliable or just not working.
+  - We realized the HC-SR04 sensors, despite advertising the ability to do so, were <u>unreliable or just not working when supplied with 3.3V input</u>.
 This means we will need to modify our PCB to pull power from the 5V header of the ESP-32.

 <img src="source/milestones_updates/webfront.png" alt="Image of webfront" width="50%" height="auto">